 Firstly, let me say that I have no intention of advising you how to lose or gain weight!
 Rather, I’d like to discuss what factors might be involved and why people with NETs might lose or gain weight either at diagnosis or after treatment.
-Clearly I can also talk freely about my own experience and associated weight issues.
+Clearly, I can talk freely about my own experience and associated weight issues.
 If nothing else, it might help some in thinking about what is causing their own weight issues.

-I wrote a patient story for an organisation over 3 years ago and it started with the words used as the title of this blog – “Did you mean to lose weight”.
-Those were actually the words my asthma nurse said to me after I nonchalantly told her I thought I’d lost some weight (….about half a stone).
-At the time, I thought I was 12 stone but I noticed just before this annual appointment in 2010 that I was 11 st 7 lbs (161 lbs or 73 kg).
-I answered the question with “no” and this response triggered a sequence of events that led to all the stories in all the posts in this blog (i.e. my diagnosis).
-I can’t remember at which point I started to lose the weight but I was initially reported to have Iron Deficiency Anemia due to a low hemoglobin result and my subsequent iron test (Serum Ferritin) was also low and out of normal range.
+I annoyingly can’t remember at which point I started to lose the weight, but I was initially reported to have Iron Deficiency Anemia due to a low hemoglobin result and my subsequent iron test (Serum Ferritin) was also low and out of normal range.
 This, combined with the weight loss, the GP was spot on by referring me to a clinic.
 The sequence of events during the referral led to a diagnosis of metastatic NETs (Small Intestine Primary).
 If I had been a betting man, I would have put money on my GP thinking “Colorectal Cancer”.
-So my adage “If your doctors don’t suspect something, they won’t detect anything“ applies.
+So, my adage “If your doctors don’t suspect something, they won’t detect anything“ applies.

 Why did I lose weight?